 Avocado appears to have no end to the huge range of health benefits it can provide, making it one of the greatest fruits on the planet.

-Yes, the avocado is a fruit, and it is one of the most nutritious fatty fruits in the world.
+Yes, avocado is a fruit, one of the world’s most nutritious fatty fruits.
 Everyone may benefit from increasing their avocado consumption, from its versatility in dishes to its creamy and delightful taste.

 Did you know that the name avocado comes from the Nahuatl language of the Aztecs, which means “testicle”?

-If you think about it, there is a reason behind this, which we shall discuss further down.
+If you think about it, there is a reason behind this, which we shall discuss further.

-Yes, as previously stated, the term avocado comes from the Aztec language and means “testicle.”
+As previously stated, avocado comes from the Aztec language and means “testicle.”
 What is the explanation for this?

 Avocados were once thought to be potent aphrodisiacs.
 They were certainly onto something, even if they weren’t true aphrodisiacs in the traditional sense.